xiaohaoChen/rrc_detection/README.md

 Please cite RRC in your publications if it helps your research:

-  @inproceedings{jimmy2017rrc,
+@inproceedings{Ren16CVPR,
+  author = {Jimmy Ren and Xiaohao Chen and Jianbo Liu and Wenxiu Sun and Jiahao Pang and Qiong Yan and Yu-Wing Tai and Li Xu},
   title = {Accurate Single Stage Detector Using Recurrent Rolling Convolution},
-    author = {Jimmy, Ren and Xiaohao, Chen and Jianbo, Liu and Wenxiu, Sun and Jiahao, Pang and Qiong, Yan and Yu-Wing, Tai and Li, Xu},
   booktitle = {CVPR},
   year = {2017}
 }
 ### Contents
 1. [Installation](#installation)
 2. [Preparation](#preparation)